gurafu-docs/open-weather-map-graphql/_pages/getting-started/quick-start.md

 And there you have it!
 You've just made your first query to the Open Weather Map GraphQL API. 🥳🎉🌤️

-See the [Queries](/open-weather-map/queries/) section for more information on the available queries and how to use them.
+See the [Queries](/open-weather-map/queries/) and [Mutations](/open-weather-map/mutations/) sections for more information on how to interact with the API.